lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Frozen Fields (516643804)
+Add a small icon near the name of the field to make it sticky or not.

 ## Multi column note editor (3491767031, 2064123047)
 Allow to have editors with multiple columns.
 Allow to keep some fields on their own line.